Introduction: understanding structured data formats

 Here’s something that trips people up: Microdata requires your content to follow a specific hierarchical structure in the HTML.
 If your design doesn’t naturally follow that hierarchy, you’re in for a world of pain trying to make it work.

-This is where JSON-LD really shines.
-You can literally drop it anywhere on the page.
-End of story.
-Well, almost – conventionally, it goes in the <head>
+This is where JSON-LD shines.
+You can drop it anywhere on the page.
+Well, almost: conventionally it goes in the <head> section or just before the closing </body> tag, but search engines will find it regardless.

-Microdata, on the other hand, has to be exactly where your content is.
+Microdata, on the other hand, has to sit exactly where your content is.
 Got your product name in a header, price in a sidebar, and description in the main content area?
 Good luck connecting all those pieces with Microdata without restructuring your entire page.

 Quick Tip: If you’re using a CMS like WordPress or Shopify, check if your theme already includes Microdata markup.
 Many themes do, and adding JSON-LD on top could create conflicts.
 When in doubt, use Google’s Structured Data Testing Tool to check what’s already there.

-Parsing and Processing
+Parsing and processing

-, extract the content, and parse it as a data structure.
+JSON-LD is parsed as JSON.
+Search engine crawlers look for script tags with type="application/ld+json", extract the content, and parse it as a data structure.
 It’s fast, efficient, and less prone to errors because JSON has strict syntax rules.

 Success Story: A major e-commerce client switched from Microdata to JSON-LD in 2023.
 Not only did their structured data errors drop by 90% (according to Google Search Console), but their development team could now update schema markup without touching the frontend templates.
 Deploy time for schema updates went from days to minutes.